HendersonJS4/Helpdesk-Freshdesk-Tool-Electron/README.md

 # Helpdesk-Freshdesk-Tool-Electron
-A tool made with electron to modify / reply to multiple tickets at once.
+A tool made with electron to modify / reply to multiple tickets at once. <br> <br>
 Replies are sent to the Cc mail of the requester => Cc mail needs to be in the ticket request or the fetch in function.js needs to be altered.

 !!!README in progress!!!